bhamann-collab/EmployeeSummary/README.md

 This project requires node.js to run as well as packages: inquirer and fs

 ### Installing
-Clone or fort this repository onto your local workspace
+Clone or fork this repository onto your local workspace.
+Once you have the repository on your local workspace, execute the command: 'npm install inquirer'.

 ### Executing program
 Once you're in the root folder, enter 'node app.js' in a command line.
 Once when the program finishes, the output index.html file will be placed under: "./output"